ConservationMetrics/gc-docs/docs/tutorials/index.md

 - Managing data quality and validation
 - Advanced form design with skip logic and calculations
 - Data analysis and export strategies
-- Integration workflows with other GuardianConnector tools
+- Integration workflows with other Guardian Connector tools

 **Format:** Weekly modules with video tutorials, reading materials, and practical exercises.